wlsf82/dynamic-fixtures/README.md

 Sample project to demonstrate how to generate random fixtures with [Cypress](https://cypress.io).

+> **Note:** There's also an [alternative branch](https://github.com/wlsf82/dynamic-fixtures/tree/alternative) without using fixtures, but instead, overwriting the request's response body directly using a custom command.

 ## Pre-requirements

 You need to have nodejs and npm installed to run this project.